 - If desired, dust the cookies with confectioners' sugar while they are still hot.
 Cool the cookies to room temperature before serving.
 Yield: 4 dozen cookies.
-(See Note 5)
+(See Tip 5)

 Chula’s Expert Tips

-- I tend to put the prepared dough in the freezer, primarily because I tend to have more room in the freezer.
+- I generally to put the prepared dough in the freezer, primarily because I tend to have more room in the freezer.
 You want the butter to become hard, whichever method you use.

 - Pricking the cookies with a fork is termed docking.
 Docking allows the steam to escape while the cookies are baking.
 This prevents the cookies from puffing up during cooking.

-- Store the pecan shortbread in an airtight container for up to 5 days.
+- Store the Oatmeal Spice Shortbread in an airtight container for up to 5 days.
 Also, the cookies can be frozen for up to 2 months.